Butterflies & Birds in France – Eastern Pyrenees

 This week-long trip is centred on the Catalan Pyrenees regional park in the Eastern Pyrenees

-Local Butterfly Specialist – French & English
+Local bird and butterfly guide - French & English

 Tony Williams - Independent Guide